RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/high-performing-cache-services.md

 ![inventory_service]({% image_path inventory_local_test.png %})

 > `NOTE`: Make sure to stop Quarkus development mode via `Close` terminal.
 Next, you need to open a new Terminal in CodeReady Workspaces then change the directory once again via `cd` command that you executed previously.
+To change directory to the inventory service whenever starting a new Terminal run `echo 'cd cloud-native-workshop-v2m4-labs/inventory-service/' >> ~/.bashrc`

 `In production`, the inventory service will connect to `PostgeSQL` on `OpenShift` cluster.